-This method involves a category-by-category system that involves only keeping items in your home that "spark joy."
+The KonMari method presents a category-by-category system that involves only keeping items in your home that “spark joy.”

 Clutter is just another way to stay stuck, distracted, and agitated.
 Streamlining your home can help you reestablish your priorities, not only with your stuff but in your life as well.

-Readers appreciate how much this guide helps clear clutter and allows women to enjoy the simplicity of a tidy home and a calm yet motivated mindset.
+You'll love how much this guide helps clear clutter, allowing you to enjoy the simplicity of a tidy home and a calm but motivated mindset.

-Amanda Palmer, a rock star and TED speaker, who has experienced significant success, details her experiences asking for help to reach her goals and dreams.
+Amanda Palmer, a rock star and TED speaker who has enjoyed significant success, details her experiences asking for help to reach her goals and dreams.

-However, she has found there are some things she hasn't been able to ask for in her personal and professional life, leaving her stuck and frustrated.
+However, she found there are some things she hasn't been able to ask for in her personal and professional life leaving her stuck and frustrated.

 Women can relate to this book as Palmer explores the barriers that stop us from asking for what we want, including the fear of rejection and vulnerability.